04 Sep, 2008

 1. Preheat the oven to 350 degrees.
 Grease 9 x 13 baking pan.

 3. Bake for about 30 minutes, but watch the baking time.
 If you leave them in too long they’ll be dry.
-I like mine a bit chewier.
+I like mine a bit chewier so 30 minutes works for us.
 Cool for 5 minutes, then cut into bars or squares.
 Do not allow the bars to cool completely before cutting or they will be too hard to cut.

 So.
 I mixed the ingredients.
 The original recipe said to use your hands to mix, which I did, and I realized I really didn’t need to.
 Oh well.
 After I was done I licked ALL TEN FINGERS because the mixture was so good.
 I poured the mixture into the pan and popped it into the hot oven.
 After about five minutes I realized that the mixture was a little too wet.
 And THEN I realized it was because I forgot to add the flour.
 I pulled it out, sprinkled the flour on top, mixed it in, and put it back into the oven.
 PEOPLE, THIS IS THE WAY I COOK THINGS.